Gurnski/BSGO-Private-Server/README.md

 # BSGO Private Server
+The most advanced private server for BSGO ever made.

 Tooling, game data and server patches for running a private server for Battlestar Galactica Online, the Bigpoint MMO that shut down in 2019.
 This is a preservation project.